Air India flight from Mumbai to Newark lands at London airport after hoax bomb threat

 The Stansted Airport said that the flight landed safely at 10.15 am local time (2.45 pm Indian Standard Time).

-An Air India flight going from Mumbai to Newark in the United States made an emergency landing at London’s Stansted Airport following a bomb scare.
+An Air India flight going from Mumbai to Newark in the United States made an emergency landing at London’s Stansted Airport on Thursday following a bomb scare.

 “AI 191 Mumbai-Newark of June 27 has made a precautionary landing at London’s Stansted airport due to a bomb threat,” the airline said in a tweet, but deleted it immediately.